Study PMBOK 8 project functions for PMP 2026: coordination, validation, facilitation, expertise, direction, and title traps.

 Explanation: D is best because the scenario shows a missing facilitation-and-coordination function, not a lack of technical execution.
 A may be too strong and misclassifies the issue.
 B overloads the PM in the wrong direction.
 C attacks execution even though the problem is stalled decision flow.

-After this section, move to the core project roles page so the function view connects to actual decision rights.
-When your practice misses come from choosing the most familiar title instead of the function the scenario needs, use the free PMP 2026 practice preview on web and review which function was actually under-served.
+After this section, move to core project roles so the function view connects to actual decision rights.
+PMExams explains project functions for free.
+When your practice misses come from choosing the most familiar title instead of the function the scenario needs, use the PMP 2026 practice page on external practice and review which function was actually under-served.